prime-minister-of-fun/airflow-demo/README.md

 The data dumped into the database is in a tar.gz.
 Decompress it.

-The table is for a PostgreSQL database for no particular reason.
+The table is for a PostgreSQL database with postGIS installed because postGIS and pgRouting are both amazing.

 Look at the job before running.
 It uses both a dropoff and done directory.
-Completed file goes in done
+Completed file goes in done.

+Data sources are not unique or original, correctness not guaranteed:
+American County FIPS and longitude latitude:https://gist.github.com/russellsamora/12be4f9f574e92413ea3f92ce1bc58e6

+Public statistics by county: https://github.com/evangambit/JsonOfCounties

+The EV data comes from snowflake.
+Of course, I do not in any way encourage copyright violation.
+That means you might need an account and (perhaps) export the data using an awesome tool like dbeaver.
+Which, is why, there's no EV data in the repo.